z390development/z390/doc/design/zVSAM/zVSAM_V2_Design_Interfaces.md

 The address can be specified as an A-type address or as a register.
 If a register is coded the register number or name must be enclosed in parentheses.
+The address can be either the address of an ACB to close a cluster, or the address of a DCB to close a sequential file.

 ##### Options